openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 # iCloud Binding

-This binding uses the Apple [iCloud](https://www.apple.com/icloud/) service for providing device based information such as battery details or location.
+The Apple [iCloud](https://www.apple.com/icloud/) is used to retrieve data such as the battery level or current location of one or multiple Apple devices connected to an iCloud account.
+Updates are quick and accurate without significant battery time impact.
+The Binding also offers access to the "Find My iPhone" function.

 An Apple account is required.
 Two factor authentication is supported.

 Please note: Application specific passwords are not supported.